plausible/website/terms.md

 Thank you for using Plausible Analytics!

 When we say ”company”, “we”, “our”, “us”, ”service” or ”services” in this document, we are referring to Plausible Analytics.

-Note: The following Terms of Service apply to Plausible Analytics Cloud only and not to Plausible Analytics Self-Hosted which would be hosted on your own servers and therefore the Terms of Service isn't needed.
+**Note**: The following Terms of Service apply to Plausible Analytics Cloud only and not to Plausible Analytics Self-Hosted which would be hosted on your own servers and therefore the Terms of Service isn't needed.

 We may update these Terms of Service in the future.
 Whenever we make a significant change to our policies, we will also announce them [on our blog](https://plausible.io/blog).